Tan Boon Teik

 Tan attended University College London before he was called to the Bar in 1952 as a barrister-at-law of England and Wales by Middle Temple, and became an advocate and solicitor of the Supreme Court of the Federation of Malaya in 1954.

 He joined the Singapore Legal Service in 1955 as a police court magistrate.
 He was subsequently appointed Deputy Registrar and Sheriff of the High Court in 1956, Director of the Legal Aid Bureau in 1959, and Senior Crown Counsel in 1963.
-He also taught part-time at the University of Singapore (now the National University of Singapore) when it was started in 1956.
+He also taught part-time at the University of Singapore when it was started in 1956.

 He became Solicitor-General in 1963, Acting Attorney-General in 1967, and Attorney-General in 1969.
 During his tenure, he prepared many legal opinions on important constitutional and administrative law issues, and was also the Government's lead counsel in a number of notable cases.
 The Attorney-General's Chambers (AGC) published the first reprint of the Constitution in 1980, and revised editions of Singapore statutes in 1970 and 1985.
 In 1990, it launched LawNet, a computer database then containing the full text of Singapore legislation.
 Tan was involved in the establishment of the Singapore Academy of Law, and was the first chairman of the Singapore International Arbitration Centre, a post he held between 1991 and 1999.

 Tan was conferred the Darjah Utama Bakti Cemerlang (Distinguished Service Order) in 1978.
 He was appointed Senior Counsel in 1989, and made an Officer of the French Legion of Honour in 1998.

 Tan suffered from Parkinson's disease towards the end of his life.
 Following internal bleeding, he died on 10 March 2012.